MickMorley/GBA-PK-multiplayer/README.md

 ### Lua Config

 1. Get the IPv4 address of the PC slated to run the `Server.lua` file
-2. Open each `Client.lua` file, replace `127.0.0.1` with the Server's IPv4
+2. Open each `Client.lua` file and update the `IPAddress` variable
+   - On line 1 replace `127.0.0.1` with the Server's IPv4 address

 ### Emulator Steps